SM UB-47: Design and construction

-The submarine was equipped with twin Daimler diesel engines and twin Siemens-Schuckart electric motors—for surfaced and submerged running, respectively.
+The submarine was equipped with twin Daimler diesel engines and twin Siemens-Schuckert electric motors—for surfaced and submerged running, respectively.
 UB-47 had a surface speed of up to 8.82 kn and could go as fast as 6.22 kn while underwater.
 The U-boat could carry up to 27 t of diesel fuel, giving her a range of 6940 nmiat 5 kn.
 Her electric motors and batteries provided a range of 45 nmiat 4 kn while submerged.
 UB-47 was equipped with two 50 cm bow torpedo tubes and could carry four torpedoes.
 The U-boat was also armed with one 8.8 cm Uk L/30 deck gun.

 UB-47 was laid down by AG Weser at its Bremen shipyard on 4 September 1915.
 As one of six U-boats selected for service in the Mediterranean while under construction, UB-47 was broken into railcar-sized components and shipped overland to the Austro-Hungarian port of Pola.
 Shipyard workers from Weser assembled the boat and her five sisters at Pola, where she was launched on 17 June.